oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 5.1 Profile 1: Generic CSAF

 This profile defines the default required fields for any CSAF document.
-Therefore, it is a "catch all" for CSAF documents that do not satisfies any other profile.
+Therefore, it is a "catch all" for CSAF documents that do not satisfy any other profile.
 Furthermore, it is the foundation all other profiles are build on.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "Generic CSAF":